What is covered well

 State income tax is modeled for all 50 states and DC.
 Detailed bracket and deduction rules cover the 42 jurisdictions with income tax; the 9 no-income-tax states are correctly handled as $0.

-See per-state FERS, TSP & SS treatment →Inflation, FEHB premium inflation, TSP return assumptions, COLA, mortality years, projection horizon, and optional historical stress-test presets (which bundled history slice to replay and how TSP is allocated during replay) are editable in the calculator.
+See per-state FERS, TSP & SS treatment →Inflation, salary growth, FEHB premium inflation, TSP returns, COLA, mortality years, projection horizon, and historical stress-test presets are exposed as scenario assumptions.

 This page changes whenever coverage changes, so what you read here should match what the calculator actually does today.